 The authority's accounting policy for fair value measurement of financial assets is set out in note 26.
-The authority also measures some of its non-financial assets such as surplus assets and investment properties and some of its financial instruments such as equity shareholdings at fair value at each reporting date.
+The authority also measures some of its non-financial assets such as surplus assets and investment properties and some of its financial instruments such as equity shareholdings [other financial instruments as applicable] at fair value at each reporting date.
 Fair value is the price that would be received to sell an asset in an orderly transaction between market participants at the measurement date.
 The fair value measurement assumes that the transaction to sell the asset takes place either: